jupyterlab/jupyterlab/docs/source/developer/extension_tutorial.rst

 ``jupyterlab-ext`` environment.

-Note: if you have an older version of JupyterLab previously installed, you may need to update the version of jupyterlab manually.
+Note: if you have an older version of JupyterLab previously installed, you may need to update the version of JupyterLab manually.

 .. code:: bash
     conda install -c conda-forge jupyterlab=1